top of page

 What do all those letters and numbers mean?

-The different types of Brittanydoodles are according to the mix between
+The different types of Brittanypoos are according to the mix between

 the Brittany and the Miniature Poodle.
 Here is a breakdown: